ablaamim/Born2BeRoot/README.md

 > $ sudo visudo

+ADD THIS SPECIFIC LINE IN THE FILE :

 ```
-ADD THIS SPECIFIC LINE IN THE FILE :
 >	your_username    ALL=(ALL) ALL
 ```

+Check that the user has been correctly added :

+> $ sudo getent group sudo

 ---